apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 Configure the XenServer dom0 settings to allocate more memory to dom0.
 This can enable XenServer to handle larger numbers of virtual machines.
 We recommend 2940 MB of RAM for XenServer dom0.
-For instructions on how to do this, see `http://support.citrix.com/article/CTX126531
+For instructions on how to do this, see `https://docs.citrix.com/en-us/xencenter/7-1/hosts-control-domain-memory.html
-<http://support.citrix.com/article/CTX126531>`_.
+<https://docs.citrix.com/en-us/xencenter/7-1/hosts-control-domain-memory.html>`_.
 The article refers to
-XenServer 5.6, but the same information applies to XenServer 6.0.
+XenServer 7.1 LTSR.

 Username and Password